Who are we?

 Is my personal information secure?

-- Depending on how we receive your Personal Information, it may be stored in a physical paper/hard copy or electronically stored on computer hard-drives, external drives or other memory devices, and/or in off-shore or cloud based storage server systems.
-For the latter, the primary system of cloud based storage, we utilise Your Digital File (www.ydf.com.au) who operate fully Australian based servers.
-We always retain our own full digital copies with multiple back-ups of critical client information.
+• Depending on how we receive your Personal Information, it may be stored in a physical paper/hard copy or electronically stored on computer hard drives, external drives or other memory devices, and/or cloud-based storage server systems.
+For the latter, we use cloud-based storage services provided by Your Digital File (www.yourdigitalfile.com) .
+The physical server locations for Your Digital File where the data is stored are based in Australia.

 Without your consent, we will not collect sensitive information about you.
 Exceptions to this include where the information is required by law, or for the establishment, exercise or defence of a legal claim.

 We are constantly reviewing all of our policies and attempt to keep up to date with market expectations.
 Technology is constantly changing, as is the law and marketplace practices.